The men and women who make us one of the top ‘military friendly’ schools in the U.S.

 “I’m a spur-of-the-moment type of person, and after I agreed to talk to an Army recruiter, I thought, ‘What’s it going to hurt if I join?’” she says.
 “As quick as that, I enlisted and was on my way to basic training in Fort Sill, Okla.
 I look back now, and I’m not sure why I was ever opposed to it.”

 That journey that began in February 2010 eventually led Livecchi to airborne school, where she learned to jump from planes at 1,500 feet and land safely in a combat zone.
-It led her to Fort Bragg, where she began training as a psychological operations officer, whose duty is to induce or reinforce behavior in other countries favorable to U.S. objectives.
+It led her to Fort Liberty, where she began training as a psychological operations officer, whose duty is to induce or reinforce behavior in other countries favorable to U.S. objectives.
 The training required her to take a foreign language, so Livecchi was put through a crash course in French.

 Before long, she was sent to Germany to become part of a team that oversaw interagency operations with U.S. teams in Africa.
 In her nine months in Germany, Livecchi found herself working in the same buildings with high-ranking officials from the Departments of Defense and State.
 The experience sparked something in her, she says, and gave her an idea of what she wanted to do for the rest of her life.